Home » What Smells Do Rats Dislike? [17 Scents Rats Hate]

 Scent of Ferrets

 Keeping such a pet can discourage rats from nesting in your home.
-You should also bear in mind, however, that some rats can become aggressive.
+However, some rats can become aggressive.

 Rats cannot stand the smell of cats and other predators, such as raccoons, because they signal danger.
-The pheromones of a cat also trigger an increase in stress hormones in rats.
+Feline pheromones also trigger increased stress hormones in rats.

 Lemon Citrus Oil

-The lemon citrus oil is a popular rat control option.
-It’s too pungent for most rats, and it offers a scent that lasts longer in the air when compared to other natural remedies.
+Lemon citrus oil is a popular rat control option.
+It’s too intense for most rats, and its scent lasts longer in the air than other natural remedies.
 Eucalyptus oil and garlic tend to fade sooner.

 Citronella